davestanley/DynaSim/README.md

 - Join the [user mailing list](https://groups.google.com/forum/#!forum/dynasim-users) to ask questions, request features, report bugs, and discuss DynaSim related issues
 - Join the [developer mailing list](https://groups.google.com/forum/#!forum/dynasim-developers) or email [Jason Sherfey](http://jasonsherfey.com/) if you are interested in becoming a collaborator on DynaSim

+Branches:
++ master - a direct fork of Jasons code
++ dave_mods - the modded branch

 This fork contains David Stanley's customizations to DynaSim.
 Changes incliude: